QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

    programming**, with

--  the ability of **finite state Markov chains** to represent interesting patterns of random variation
+-  the ability of **finite state Markov chains** to represent interesting patterns of random variation.

-The idea is to replace the constant matrices that define a **linear quadratic dynamic programming problem** with :math:`N` sets of matrices that are fixed functions of the state of an :math:`N` state Markov chain
+The idea is to replace the constant matrices that define a **linear quadratic dynamic programming problem** with :math:`N` sets of matrices that are fixed functions of the state of an :math:`N` state Markov chain.

-The state of the Markov chain together with   the continuous :math:`n \times 1` state vector :math:`x_t` form the state of the system
+The state of the Markov chain together with   the continuous :math:`n \times 1` state vector :math:`x_t` form the state of the system.

-For the class of infinite horizon problems being studied in this lecture, we obtain  :math:`N` interrelated matrix Riccati equations that determine :math:`N` optimal value functions and :math:`N` linear decision rules
+For the class of infinite horizon problems being studied in this lecture, we obtain  :math:`N` interrelated matrix Riccati equations that determine :math:`N` optimal value functions and :math:`N` linear decision rules.

-One of these value functions and one of these decision rules apply in each of the :math:`N` Markov states
+One of these value functions and one of these decision rules apply in each of the :math:`N` Markov states.

-That is,  when the Markov state is in state :math:`j`, the value function and the decision rule for state :math:`j` prevails
+That is,  when the Markov state is in state :math:`j`, the value function and the decision rule for state :math:`j` prevails.

 Review of useful LQ dynamic programming formulas
 ================================================

-To begin,it is handy to have the following reminder in mind
+To begin,it is handy to have the following reminder in mind.

 A **linear quadratic dynamic programming problem** consists of a scalar discount factor :math:`\beta \in (0,1)`, an :math:`n\times 1` state